Nasra Abdullah

-Nasra Abdullah Reinsberg (born Nasra Badalla Abdullah; 13 July 1985) is a Kenyan-Norwegian football attacking midfielder currently playing in the Toppserien for Lillestrøm SK, with whom she has also played the Champions League.
+Nasra Abdullah Reinsberg (born Nasra Badalla Abdullah; 13 July 1985) is a former footballer who played as an attacking midfielder.
+She competed in the Toppserien for clubs Lillestrøm SK, with whom she has also played the Champions League, and Vålerenga.
 In addition she played one NCAA season for UAB Blazers.

-On 31 January 2009 she made her debut with the Norwegian national team.
+Born in Kenya, she made her debut with the Norway women's national team on 31 January 2009.
 In doing so, she became the first immigrant to feature for Norway.

 Her brother Mohammed Abdullah has played for Ull/Kisa.